PHPMailer/PHPMailer/README.md

 Complete generated API documentation is [available online](http://phpmailer.github.io/PHPMailer/).

-You'll find some basic user-level docs in the [docs](https://github.com/PHPMailer/PHPMailer/tree/master/docs/) folder, and you can generate complete API-level documentation using the [generatedocs.sh](https://github.com/PHPMailer/PHPMailer/tree/master/docs/generatedocs.sh) shell script in the docs folder, though you'll need to install [PHPDocumentor](http://www.phpdoc.org) first.
+You can generate complete API-level documentation by running `phpdoc` in the top-level folder, and documentation will appear in teh `docs` folder, though you'll need to have [PHPDocumentor](http://www.phpdoc.org) installed.
 You may find [the unit tests](https://github.com/PHPMailer/PHPMailer/tree/master/test/phpmailerTest.php) a good source of how to do various operations such as encryption.

 If the documentation doesn't cover what you need, search the [many questions on Stack Overflow](http://stackoverflow.com/questions/tagged/phpmailer), and before you ask a question about "SMTP Error: Could not connect to SMTP host.", [read the troubleshooting guide](https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting).